NoahCHuber/CSCISeniorProject/README.md

 ## Compile/Deploy

-Application will be developed to run in either an exe format or a python script executable.
-Code written will be pre-compiled and no tweaking needs to be performed unless the application is running incorrectly.
-Application will either be run as an administrator in exe format or run through the terminal ./script.py
+This application is developed using PowerShell scripts and will be compiled into a single executable using PS2EXE.
+This application must be run using administrator privileges when opening the .exe.
+A Windows Form should open and the user can select the options they would like before running the script for each section.
+The GUI is modular and each section will have its own interface and button to execute the script.
+To learn more details please see the user interface section in the requirements document.

 ## Usage

-Clean Up (Unused System Files) \
+System Clean Up (Unused System Files) \
-Defragmentation (Hardware) \
-Vulnerability Checker (Checks for Generic Vulnerabilities) \
-Power Optimizer (Power Optimization Tweaks) \
+Performance Optimizations (Changes Registry for performance booster) \ Security Check and Hardening (Checks for Generic Vulnerabilities and Optional System Hardening) \
-Software Version Checker (Checks Software Version Numbers for Vulnerabilities)
+Software Version Checker (Checks Software Version Numbers for Vulnerabilities using external NVD CVE)

 ## Options